CE-Storage/CE414-CD/README.md

-# CE{code}-{abbreviation}: {course name} Course Repository
+# CE40414-CD: Compiler Design Course Repository

-Welcome to the repository for {course name} course at Sharif University of Technology.
+Welcome to the repository for Compiler Design course at Sharif University of Technology.
 This repository is a comprehensive collection of assignments, exam materials, lecture slides, and additional resources.

 ## Table of Contents